abdullah304/codepath-prework/README.md

 Submitted by: **Abdullah Saeed**

-**BackGround color changer** is an app that... [changes background color and counts how many times the backgroung gets changed]
+**BackGround color changer** is an app that... [changes background color and counts how many times the background gets changed]

 Time spent: **2** hours spent in total